Ashante Johnson

-Ashante D. Johnson (born May 12, 1976) is an American former professional basketball player who played the majority of his 10-year career in Europe.
+Ashante Dankail Johnson (born May 12, 1976) is an American former professional basketball player who played the majority of his 10-year career in Europe.

 College career

 After graduating from San Diego's Scripps Ranch High School in 1995, Johnson joined the Utah Utes men's basketball team where he redshirted the 1995–96.
-He played out his freshman season at Utah in 1996–97 before transferring to Cañada College in Redwood City, California for his sophomore season in 1997–98.
+He played out his freshman season at Utah in 1996–97 before transferring to Cañada College in Redwood City, California, for his sophomore season in 1997–98.
 After averaging 23 points and 14 rebounds per game as a sophomore, Johnson transferred to Kansas where he played out his junior and senior seasons.